 Partnering with farmers along the Santa Clara River is our best chance for protecting critical river habitat in Southern California.

 The Nature Conservancy has made major strides in protecting one of the most important and intact river systems in Southern California.
 The Santa Clara River is a vital source of drinking water for the local community, as well as a key resource for many prosperous farms.
 It also offers some of the last riverside and freshwater habitat for wildlife in the bustling Los Angeles-Ventura region.
+Despite its local and regional ecological importance, the lower Santa Clara River is threatened by invasive non-native vegetation, intense levee building, poor water quality, conversion from agriculture to urban land uses and increasing development in the floodplain.
+In 2005, American Rivers designated the Santa Clara River as one of the most threatened rivers in the nation.

 THE STAKES ARE HIGH